In today’s era of flexible work, teams need a reliable communication tool.

 When you add that all up, it can make a dent in the budget.
 And even if it doesn’t, using these tools simultaneous requires either a high level of integrations or team members who have to keep writing down what’s stored where.

-At Vabotu, we’ve been through the whole nine yards of app sprawl.
-It cost us our budget and
+At Heycollab, we’ve been through the whole nine yards of app sprawl.
+It cost us our budget and our nerves.

 When we can’t access all the information we need within one central hub for work, it causes problems and delays.
 Mary can’t remember where that one project file is stored, and Gavin can’t leave his feedback so the client gets a shoddy version of what was supposed to be an excellent, revenue-boosting project.

-When Vabotu is added into the equation, you get four central work hub functionalities for the price of (less than) one:
+When Heycollab is added into the equation, you get four central work hub functionalities for the price of (less than) one:

 - Team messaging